department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 ### What kind of disability benefits can I get?

 - Health care
-- Added financial support (payments) for the time you spent in the hospital
+- Increased compensation (payments) for the time you spent in the hospital

 -----